PA-OST-2023/heron-documentation/README.md

-# audio-beamformer-thesis
+# heron-documentation
-This repository contains the Bachelor's Thesis
+This repository contains the documentation for Project Heron.